sjpcp5/obsidian_notes/Technical/2022-12-23 Rust Data types.md

-# Rust Data Types booleans
+# Rust Topic: Data Type booleans
 Rust if your code compiles you can have no worries running into issues.

 #### #Characters and booleans true or false